Base class for hardware-accelerated processing and/or image-synthesis. It provides information such as the current

 Actual prepare call specified by inheritor.
 This is invoked in order to prepare rendering of one or more frames.
 This should be used for rendering preparation, e.g., when using multi-frame rendering this might specify uniforms that do not change for every intermediate frame.

 Actual swap call specified by inheritor.
 After (1) update, (2) preparation, and (3) frame are invoked, a swap might be invoked.
 In case of experimental batch rendering when using multi-frame a swap might be withhold for multiple frames.
+Any implementation is expected to ensure that contents of a frame to be on the OpenGL back buffer.
+The swap of front buffer and back buffer is scheduled after the invocation of this function by the browser.

 Actual uninitialize call specified by inheritor.